atxdubya/Resume---JSON/README.md

 # Resume_JSON

+OVERVIEW:
-My resume in JSON format
+Simply put, my resume is in JSON format and rendered using JSON.parse